RosarioRu/vendor-order-tracker/README.md

 ## Known Bugs

-* _The ordered lists of orders on the Vendor Details page is not formatting correctly -- the numbers which number the <li>s are left-aligned while the actual <li> are centered._
+* _The ordered lists of orders on the Vendor Details page is not formatting correctly -- the numbers which number the list items are left-aligned while the actual list items are centered._

 ## License